 Auker got some measure of revenge by winning the first major-league baseball players’ winter golf tournament in Lakeland, Florida, in January 1935, defeating Dizzy Dean and Babe Ruth, among others.

 The Tigers picked up in 1935 right where they left off in ’34, winning the AL pennant with a record of 93 and 58.
 The team was largely unchanged, but General Crowder improved greatly over his ’34 season, from 3-1 to 16-10.
 Auker also did better, going to 18-7 from 15-7, and led the league with a wining percentage of .720.
 It was his best season ever.
-In the World Series, the Tigers faced the Cubs, who had compiled a record of 100-54 under Charlie Grim.
+In the World Series, the Tigers faced the Cubs, who had compiled a record of 100-54 under Charlie Grimm.

 With the Series tied at one game each, Auker started Game Three in Chicago against Bill Lee.
 Auker gave up a solo home run to Frank Demaree in the second, in addition to a scratch run.
 The Cubs squeaked out another run in the fifth, so going into the sixth the Tigers were down 3-1.
 The top of the seventh started with Marvin Owen flying out to right field.
 When utility infielder Flea Clifton walked, manager Cochrane saw a chance to ignite a rally and sent Gee Walker up to bat for Auker.
 Walker promptly hit into a double play, ending the rally and the inning.
 But in the top of the seventh, the Tigers scored four runs, getting Auker off the hook.
 They won the game by a final score of 6-5.
 It was Auker’s only appearance in the ’35 Series.
 The joy in Detroit knew no bounds when the Tigers went on to win their first-ever world championship.
 But that powerhouse Detroit team was not able to win another pennant until 1940.
-By then Auker was gone, shipped off to Boston
+By then Auker was gone, shipped off to Boston.

 Auker’s years in Detroit were happy ones.
 It was a closely knit team and produced lifelong friendships.
-But the idyllic situation came to an abrupt end when Auker was traded to the Boston Red Sox at end of 1938 season for third baseman Mike Higgins.
+But the idyllic situation came to an abrupt end when Auker was traded to the Boston Red Sox at the end of the 1938 season for third baseman Mike Higgins.
 Detroit felt this trade was necessary because Marv Owen was in poor health and was ready to retire.
 Over his five-plus seasons with Detroit, Auker started 136 games and completed 70 of them, compiling a record of 77 wins and 52 losses.

 In Boston, according to Auker, manager and shortstop Joe Cronin called each pitch for all his pitchers except Lefty Grove.
 Auker didn’t learn of this until well into the season.
 He complained bitterly about not being allowed to pitch as he thought best, but to no avail.
 Auker dealt with this situation by disregarding the catcher’s signals.
 Cronin responded to this rebellious act by temporarily taking Auker out of the pitching rotation.
 Auker’s performance suffered in 1939 as he lost 10 games while winning 9.
 He completed only six of the 25 games he started.